github/training-kit/paths/electron/packaging-apps/01-packaging-electron.md

   Many factors make the process of packaging electron applications somewhat complicated.
 It is a different process based on your operating system and the operating system you're trying to go to.
 Right now, [`electron-packager`](https://github.com/electron-userland/electron-packager) is the community's most popular choice to solve these problems.

+  ### Downloading `electron-packager`

+  While you are in the command line in the directory of your electron app, install the node package `electron-packager` and save it to your development dependencies in the `package.json` file

+  1. `npm install electron-packager --save-dev`

 show-me-how:
 tell-me-why: